Modern slavery statement

 Modern slavery is the illegal exploitation of people for personal or commercial gain.
 It can take many forms such as forced and compulsory labour, servitude, slavery and trafficking.
 The UK Modern Slavery Act 2015 was introduced to tackle slavery and human trafficking through the consolidation of previous legislation and the introduction of new measures.
 It introduces new requirements for organisations’ business and supply chains.
-Fishawack Limited is committed to acting ethically and with integrity in all our business dealings and relationships, and to this end are committing to our Anti Modern Slavery Policy.
-Every supplier and employee working with Fishawack Limited has the right to live and work with dignity and respect, in decent and safe conditions, and to earn fair rates of pay.
+Fishawack Health (Fishawack Limited) is committed to acting ethically and with integrity in all our business dealings and relationships, and to this end are committing to our Modern Slavery Policy.
+Every supplier and employee working with Fishawack Health has the right to live and work with dignity and respect, in decent and safe conditions, and to earn fair rates of pay.
 We have a responsibility to ensure good social and ethical practices within our own operations and within our supply chain.

 Our Modern Slavery policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.

 Fishawack Health operates through Medical, Consulting and Commercial divisions under a number of registered business entities in the UK, USA and other jurisdictions.
 Given the nature of our business in these countries and that most of our people are direct employees, we believe that the risk of trafficking or modern slavery is very low in our sector.
 Training on Modern Slavery, our policies and associated procedures is mandatory for all employees of the Group.